OverviewSoldà NE Pillar

 L8 - From the belay descent 1 meter along the corner and now climb its right face; enter the upper deep chimney and climb it.
 Exit it 1 meter before its end, traversing toward right and reaching a little wall.
 Climb it and reach the easy summit ridge and the summit cross.
 III+, III-, II, 40 m.
 3 pegs

 Descent: from the summit cross scramble down along the easy rocky gully (I, II, red marks and cairns) leading to the Baffelan notch and then to the Baffelan Col (Junction, signs).
 Head to right and enter the Boale of Baffelan.
-Follow the scree steep trail leading to the summit of a stones’wall.
+Follow the scree steep trail leading to the summit of a stones’ wall.
 An iron’s chain allows to descent the rocky step on the right of the wall (facing out).
-From tha base of the wall follow toward right the trail leading to Malga Baffelan.
+From the bottom of the wall follow toward right the trail leading to Malga Baffelan.

 Essential GearRope 2x50 m, helmet, quickdraws.